mre/mre.github.io.v2/blog/2017-obsolete.md

 If you look at the [code](https://github.com/mre/awesome-static-analysis-ci/blob/master/src/main.rs) and the [commits](https://github.com/mre/awesome-static-analysis-ci/commits/master) for my bot, you can see all my little missteps, until I got everything just right.
 Turns out, parsing human-readable text is tedious.
 Therefore I was thinking about turning the list of analysis tools into a structured format like `YAML`.
 This would greatly simplify the parsing and have the added benefit of having a machine-readable list of tools that can be used for other projects.

+### Update May 2018

+While attending the [WeAreDevelopers conference in Vienna](http://wearedevelopers.com/) (can recommend that), I moved the CI pipeline from [zeit.co](http://zeit.co/) to [Travis CI](http://travis-ci.org/).
+The reason was, that I wanted the linting code next to the project, which greatly simplified things.
+First and foremost I don't need the web request handling code anymore, because travis takes care of that.
+If you like, you can compare the [old](https://github.com/mre/awesome-static-analysis-ci/blob/master/src/main.rs) and the [new](https://github.com/mre/awesome-static-analysis/blob/master/ci/src/lib.rs) version.